 Who is responsible for this nuclear explosion is unknown, whether it will be acknowledged by Erdogan or anyone else in the mainstream is unknown, where the nuke came from is uknown too, but we are on the case and will report on any further developments or info as we get them.

-Posted by Ian Greenhalgh on July 15, 2016, With 37965 Reads Filed under World.
+Posted by Ian Greenhalgh on July 15, 2016, With 38297 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.